jfgreen/jfgreen.uk/content/why-data-engineering.md

 place, with even some super basic analysis.

-This definition is could also perhaps apply to data science, but I think that's OK given the highly complementary nature of these two roles.
+This definition could also perhaps apply to data science, but I think that's OK given the highly complementary nature of these two roles.
 In fact, as a colleague of mine helpfully pointed out, if the act of "distilling data" is orthogonal (i.e not exclusive to engineers or scientists), then the role of the